Coronavirus relief deal possible Sunday for U.S. small businesses: officials

 The SBA said last week that roughly 1.6 million loans had been made already, but many small business owners have said they missed out, particularly those that did not have an existing business customer relationship with participating lenders.

-More than 25% of the total $350 billion the U.S. government pledged to Main Street businesses across America went to fewer than 2% of the firms that got relief.
-They include a number of publicly traded companies with thousands of employees and hundreds of millions of dollars in annual sales.

-Reporting by Lindsay Dunsmuir and Doina Chiacu; Editing by Daniel Wallis and Grant McCool
+Reporting by Lindsay Dunsmuir, Susan Cornwell and Doina Chiacu in Washington; Additional reporting by Gabriela Borter and Barbara Goldberg in New York; Editing by Daniel Wallis and Grant McCool